SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 4. Remove the antenna connector.
 If the NOISE is gone the signal is radiated through the air.
 If the noise stays on it is radiated on the power cables.
 Now you have to chase down the culprit so reconnect the antenna.

-7. NOISE could come from the alternator, a cooling fan, a DC/DC inverter, a solar charge controller, etc. Electrical motors in general can be noisy.
-But then so can a loose power/ground connection or one with high resistance.
+7. NOISE could come from the alternator, a cooling fan, a DC/DC inverter, a solar charge controller, etc. DC electrical motors in general can be noisy.
+But then so can a loose power/ground connection or a high resistance connection.

 8. As a temporary solution you may have to operate the VHF with the culprit temporarily switched off.